livan116/Crypto-Dashboard/README.md

 - TailwindCSS for styling
 - CoinGecko's API for crypto data
 - React Router for navigation
-- Some nice icons from React Icons
+- Some icons from React Icons